ryantd42/NY-Legislative-Git/2023/S3313B-2023/bill.md

- provide  community  mental  health  services  in  accordance  with  the provisions of article forty-one of title E of the  mental  hygiene  law, which  is  utilized or to be utilized for the administration and conduct of programs for people living with either  mental  illness  or  develop- mental  disabilities,  or both, and for the provision of services there- for.
+ provide  community  mental  health  services  in  accordance  with  the provisions of article forty-one of title E of the  mental  hygiene  law, which  is  utilized or to be utilized for the administration and conduct
+ S. 3313--A  4

+ of programs for people living with either  mental  illness  or  develop- mental  disabilities,  or both, and for the provision of services there- for.
 A community mental health and [retardation] DEVELOPMENTAL DISABILI- TIES  facility  shall also mean and include a residential facility to be operated as a community residence  for  the  mentally  disabled,  and  a treatment  facility  for  use  in the conduct of an alcoholism treatment program or of a substance abuse treatment  program  as  defined  in  the mental hygiene law.
-  § 6.
+  §  3.
 An  undesignated paragraph of paragraph (b) of subdivision 2 of section 1676 of the public authorities law, as added by chapter  433  of the laws of 1988, is amended to read as follows:
-  New Hope  Community,  Inc.,  a  not-for-profit  corporation,  for  the financing,  construction  and  development  of  residences for [mentally retarded and developmentally disabled] adults WITH A DEVELOPMENTAL DISA- BILITY on forty acres of land  purchased  from  Leon  and  Dave  Scharf, d.b.a.
-New Hope Rehabilitation Center, located on State Route 52 in the Town of Fallsburg, to replace existing residential  facilities  operated by New Hope Rehabilitation Center.
-  §  7.
-An  undesignated paragraph of paragraph (b) of subdivision 2 of section 1676 of the public authorities law, as added by chapter  384  of the laws of 1998, is amended to read as follows:
-  Terence  Cardinal  Cooke  Health Care Center for the, financing, refi- nancing, construction, reconstruction, renovation, development, improve- ment, expansion, and equipping of facilities to  serve  aged,  disabled, AND  chronically  impaired, [mentally retarded and developmentally disa- bled persons] AND PERSONS WHO HAVE A DEVELOPMENTAL DISABILITY.
-  § 8.
-An undesignated paragraph of subdivision 1 of section 1680 of the
- public authorities law, as added by chapter 433 of the laws of 1988,  is amended to read as follows:
   New  Hope  Community,  Inc.,  a  not-for-profit  corporation,  for the financing, construction and  development  of  residences  for  [mentally retarded and developmentally disabled] adults WITH A DEVELOPMENTAL DISA-